kimberntsson/repo-excercise/README.md

 ```sql
 CALL CheckBooking('2022-11-12', 3);
 ```

 ### UpdateBooking()
 This stored procedure updates the booking details in the database.
-It takes the booking ID and new booking date as parameters, making sure the changes are reflected in the system.
+It takes the booking ID and a new booking date as parameters, ensuring the updates are made within the system.

 ```sql
 CREATE PROCEDURE `LittleLemonDB`.`UpdateBooking`(